BEST PLACES TO VISIT IN COORG

 Best places to visit in Coorg: Located in the town of Madikeri, Raja seat is a popular tourist spot offering mesmerizing scenic beauty and an enchanting environment.
-With a literal meaning of “Seat of the Kings”, Raja’s Seat used to be a favourite place of kings of Coorg.
+With the literal meaning of “Seat of the Kings”, Raja’s Seat used to be a favourite place of the kings of Coorg.

 The calmness of the place and its scenic beauty makes for an amazing setting for morning and evening walks.
 Imagine being caressed by the cool breeze and greeted by lush greenery.
 All this is possible at Raja’s Seat.